Design-based theory for Lasso adjustment in randomized block experiments and rerandomized experiments: Introduction

-The remaining paper is organized as follows: Section 2 introduces the framework and notation.
-Section 3 describes the two Lasso adjustment methods in randomized block or stratified randomized experiments and the examination of their asymptotic properties.
-Section 4 describes the method combining rerandomization and Lasso adjustment.
-Section 5 describes the two novel ``blocking + rerandomization + Lasso adjustment'' methods and the establishment of their asymptotic theory.
-Details of the simulation studies and two real data analyses are presented in Sections 6 and 7, respectively.
-Section 8 presents the concluding remarks.
-All the proofs are presented in the Supplementary Material.
+The remainder of this paper is organized as follows.
+Section \ref{sec:frame} introduces the framework and notation.
+Section \ref{sec:b+r+l} describes a novel ``blocking + rerandomization + Lasso adjustment'' method and establishes its asymptotic theory.
+The details of the simulation studies and two real data analyses are presented in Sections \ref{sec:sim} and \ref{sec:rd}, respectively.
+Section \ref{sec:dis} presents concluding remarks.
+All proofs are presented in the Supplementary Material.